Netdexperts — Agent Guide

 |------|----------|---------|-------|-------------|

 | 0 | `GET /api/state?board={b}` | Board summary + view + available actions list | ~2 KB | Always first.
-Tells you the board's name, item/column counts, current view, and every endpoint you can call against it. |
+Tells you the board's name, item/column counts, current view, and every endpoint you can call against it.
+Auth required (like the whole ladder) — an unauthenticated or cross-tenant `?board=` returns 404, same as a missing board. |

 | 1 | `GET /r/{b}?schema=only` | Columns (with full settings — labels, dropdown options, multi flags), groups, views — **no items, no cells** | ~5–40 KB | Learn the schema.
 Every label key, every dropdown option, every view config. |